 - As it finishes erasing, the operating system will reboot.

 Once the phone reboots it goes back to its default setting.
-You add or re-install some of the app you backed up.
+You add or reinstall some of the apps you backed up.